15 Bad Habits You Picked Up During COVID — And How to Break Them

 11. Adding Everything to Your “Cart”

-But along with getting groceries delivered and topping up our TP supply, the year-long combo of stress and boredom also inspired us to order a bunch of stuff we didn’t need.
+Online spending also surged during the pandemic.
+But along with getting groceries delivered and topping up our TP supply, the combo of stress and boredom probably inspired us to order a bunch of stuff we didn’t need.

-If you’ve been indulging in a little too much retail therapy, look for more wallet-friendly mood boosters in 2021: Go for a walk, call a friend, or enjoy a cup of coffee.
+If you’ve been indulging in a little too much retail therapy, look for more wallet-friendly mood boosters instead: Go for a walk, call a friend, or enjoy a cup of coffee.

 12. Throwing Your Schedule Out the Window